abhinaya-sinha/abhinaya-sinha/README.md

 - 👋 Hi, I’m @abhinaya-sinha
 - 🎓 I'm an undergraduate student at the University of Illinois at Urbana-Champaign
 - 👀 I’m interested in the phenomenology of BSM physics and dark matter
-- 📫 How to reach me: asinha15@illinois.edu
+- 📫 How to reach me: asinha15 [at] illinois.edu

 <!---
 abhinaya-sinha/abhinaya-sinha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.